. Sukey Bryan in the studio, Stanford, California.

 During the summer of 2008, she was artist in residence at Denali National Park and Preserve, Alaska.
 A stay of only 3 weeks in this remarkable landscape became the source for 5 years of work and over 100 paintings and prints that explore the Alaskan glacier ice cycle, from snow to ice to melt-water.
 This work celebrates the natural ice cycle that is jeopardized by the rise in atmospheric temperature.

-Her current work explores the patch of sky over her own backyard, blue skies with floating fluffy white rainless clouds – the California sky during the present drought -culminating in a public installation piece entitled “Sky fountain: installation in the time of drought” at Stanford University.
+During the California drought, her work explored the patch of sky over her own backyard, blue skies with floating fluffy white rainless clouds culminating in a public installation piece entitled “Sky fountain: installation in the time of drought” at Stanford University.

 Bryan is married to physician/scientist Jim Brooks and has two wonderful sons.